Isaac Edge's Windmill

 Isaac Edge's windmill is a historic landmark that played an important role in the early industrial development of Jersey City, New Jersey.
-Isaac Edge, a British immigrant, built the windmill in 1806 on the shore of the Hudson River, just north of the present-day corner of Montgomery and Greene streets in Brooklyn Heights, NY.
+Isaac Edge, a British immigrant, built the windmill in 1806 on the shore of the Hudson River, the Great Western Mill stones imported from England found their first home in Brooklyn Heights.
+Later the smock mill relocated to Paulus Hook just north of the present-day corner of Montgomery and Greene streets in Jersey City, New Jersey.

 History

-The Great Western Mill of Southold, Long Island is a Smock Windmill that was originally located in Brooklyn Heights and then moved to Jersey City before being purchased by Hampton Young and others.
+The Great Western Mill of Southold, Long Island is a Smock Windmill that was originally constructed in Brooklyn Heights in 1806 and then moved to Jersey City before being purchased by Hampton Young and others.

 The windmill was a four-story structure that used wind power to grind grain into flour.
 The millstones and machinery used in the mill were imported from England, reflecting the technology of the time.